Skip to Content

 Safflower

-Safflower has antioxidant agents that help to reduce your risk of cardiovascular diseases and it may even help prevent cancer cells from forming.
-It may also reduce inflammation, lower your risk of diabetes and it can even help you lose a few pounds.
+Safflower has antioxidant agents that help to reduce your risk of cardiovascular diseases, and it may even help prevent cancer cells from forming.
+It may also reduce inflammation, lower your risk of diabetes, and it can even help you lose a few pounds.

 Chamomile

-Chamomile tea can help relieve stress, anxiety and depression.
-It can also help you relax and sleep better.
-Chamomile is also used to relax muscles, relieve stomach cramps and to treat IBS.
-It reduces swelling and inflammation so it may also help relieve allergy symptoms.
-Chamomile is used to help promote healthy skin and to fade dark circles under eyes.
+Chamomile is also used to relax muscles, relieve stomach cramps, and treat IBS.
+It reduces swelling and inflammation, so it may also help relieve allergy symptoms.
+Chamomile is used to help promote healthy skin and to fade dark circles under the eyes.

 Hibiscus

-Hibiscus tea is used to help lower blood pressure and it has antioxidant agents that help improve blood circulation.
+Hibiscus tea is used to help lower blood pressure, and it has antioxidant agents that help improve blood circulation.
 As a result, it can help reduce your risk of heart disease and stroke.
-This herb is also used to treat arthritis pain, diabetes and it may even help prevent cancer.
+This herb is also used to treat arthritis pain, diabetes, and it may even help prevent cancer.

 Peppermint